-Katie, our Assistant Manager of Customer Experience here at Go Ahead, traveled to California on our new Food & Wine Tour to see and taste the best of the Golden State.
+Katie, our Assistant Manager of Customer Experience here at Go Ahead, traveled to California on our Food & Wine Tour to see and taste the best of the Golden State.
 A self-professed Cabernet fan, read on to see Katie’s top picks for which wineries to visit in Napa Valley.

 Location: St. Helena